-Women’s Leadership Council and Young Professionals Council Appointment Process
+Women’s Leadership Council and Early Career Professionals Council Appointment Process

 Anyone who wants to be considered for appointment must apply by completing and submitting an application.
 The President Elect, in consultation with the President Elect-Designate, the Chief Executive Officer, staff liaisons and current leaders (as necessary) will review applications with the President Elect making the final decision on all appointments (excluding Leadership Development Program Participants).

 Potential leaders are asked to review, understand, and meet the expectations, qualifications needed, and potential issues preventing appointment before completing their application as outlined below.

 - Be an active AHLA member while serving as an AHLA Leader.